cyuss/cyuss.github.io/_posts/2018-09-20-my-emacs-configuration.md

 (setq delete-old-versions -1)
 ```

 When we have to write in other languages or use special characters, `utf-8` encoding is very useful.
-Choosing the right font helps us to be comfortable while writing or coding.
+Choosing the right font makes us more comfortable while writing or coding.
 ```cl
 ;; encoding system
 (set-language-environment "UTF-8")